Alfresco/docs-alfresco/content-services/latest/install/zip/tomcat.md

 8. When installing with mutual TLS, perform the following steps to configure the Tomcat connector:

-    > **Note:** This connector isn't used by end users and its only purpose is to handle the communication with Solr.
+    > **Note:** This connector isn't used by end users.
+Its sole purpose is to handle the communication with Solr.

     1. Open the `<TOMCAT_HOME>/conf/server.xml` file.